daphnehanse11/taylor-swift-elo/README.md

 # Taylor Swift Album ELO Rankings

 A web app that uses the ELO rating system to rank Taylor Swift albums based on head-to-head matchups.
-Vote on album pairs and see both your personal rankings and the global consensus!
+Vote on album pairs, see how you compare to the crowd, and explore both personal rankings and the global consensus!

 ## For Users